ovh/docs/pages/telecom/sms/activer_la_recharge_automatique_du_credit_sms/guide.en-gb.md

 You will need to fill in the following fields.

-* serviceName: Enter the reference for the SMS account currently holding the credits.
+- `serviceName`: Enter the reference for the SMS account currently holding the credits.
-* credits: Enter the number of credits you want to transfer.
+- `credits`: Enter the number of credits you want to transfer.
-* smsAccountTarget: Enter the reference for the SMS account that will receive the credits.
+- `smsAccountTarget`: Enter the reference for the SMS account that will receive the credits.

 Click `Execute`{.action} to confirm the transfer.
 The process is immediate.